smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Asterion left without a word.

-After they'd gone, Theron remained on the balcony, watching workers return to their tasks with new urgency.
+After they'd left, Theron remained on the balcony, watching workers return to their tasks with new urgency.
 The message was clear: work hard, stay loyal, or join the harbor master.

-Below in the darkness, something breathed in rhythm with his satisfaction.
-The King visited it, spoke to it, learned from it.
-Soon Theron would do the same.
-Because whatever lived beneath the palace, whatever required impossible prisons and foreign architects-

-That was the real power in Crete now.

-And he intended to understand it.
+Below in the darkness, something breathed.
+The thing that lived beneath the palace - that was the real power in Crete now, and he intended to understand it.

 ---

-Queen Pasiphaë received Theron in her formal chamber, dressed in full regalia.
-He bowed without looking at her, his eyes already cataloging details - the packed trunk behind the screen, correspondence with foreign kingdoms, the trade route map on her desk.
+Queen Pasiphaë received Theron in her formal chamber.
+Dressed in full regalia, he bowed without looking at her, his eyes already cataloging details - correspondence with foreign kingdoms, the trade route map on her desk.

-"Planning a journey, Majesty?"

 "Sit, Lieutenant."
-She gestured to the chair across from her.
+She gestured to the chair.
 "We need to speak plainly."

-He sat, but his posture remained rigid.
-Watchful.
+He sat but remained rigid.

-"What I'm about to tell you will sound like madness." she said, studying his face with the same precision he used to catalog her belongings.
-"But you're the type of man who needs evidence.
-Who trusts only what he can see for himself."
-A pause.
-"So I'm going to give you exactly what you want."

 "I'm listening."

-She continued to study him, this man who thought loyalty meant order.
-Her fingers traced the armrest of her chair - the same motion she used when forcing herself still during court.
+She continued to study him, her fingers tracing the armrest of her chair - the same motion she used when forcing herself still during court.

 She took a deep breath.
 "Years ago, my husband offended Poseidon.
-Stole the god's sacred bull, claimed it."
-She watched Theron's face carefully.
+Took the god's sacred bull for himself."
+She watched his face as she spoke.
 "The curse fell on me.
 Not him.
 Me."

-Her voice was steady, almer than she felt.
+Her voice was steady, calmer than she felt.
 The anger helped, she'd learned that years ago.
-Channel it into coldness, into precision.
-Let it sharpen her words instead of breaking them.
+Learned to let it sharpen her words instead of breaking them.

 "The bull was Poseidon's," she continued.
 "And Minos knew it.
 He chose pride over piety, and when the god's wrath came, it fell on me.
 My body and my mind became instruments of divine will, and from that abomination came what breathes below."

 "Careful, Majesty."
 Theron's voice was soft.
 "Speaking ill of the King-"

 "I'm not speaking ill.
 I'm stating fact."
 She leaned forward slightly.
-"Half bull, half man.
-Minos was horrified, but he was also fascinated.
+"Minos was horrified, but he was also fascinated.
 He couldn't kill it, whether from paternal feeling or divine prohibition, I've never been certain.
 So he commissioned the labyrinth."

 Theron's jaw had dropped.
 His hand moved to his belt - not for a weapon, but for the small tablet he kept there.
 Taking notes.
 "These are serious accusations, Majesty."